-Legislation effective July 1, 2016, provides a 0.2% rate increase for CDCS, Consumer Support Grants, and personal care assistance (PCA) services
+Legislation effective Aug.
+1, 2017, provides a 1.642 percent rate increase for CDCS, Consumer Support Grants and personal care assistance (PCA) services.

-To calculate the total increase to CDCS budget amounts, apply the 0.2%.
+To calculate the total increase to CDCS budget amounts, apply the 1.642 percent.
 Increase the overall CDCS budget based on a prorated approach and adjust the current service agreement.
 Use the CDCS Support Plan Addendum to communicate and document the budget and plan change.

 The maximum wage increases for paid parents of minors and spouses of CDCS participants including all taxes and benefits.
-The new hourly maximum rate is $17.12 /hour.
+The new hourly maximum rate is $17.40 per hour.

 Prorated CDCS budget based on service agreement (SA) dates example: